CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

 \subsection{Similarity to other works and discussion}

-Many researchers suggest that there is a notable difference between natural images and artificially perturbed images, which brings\cite{Tao_Turning} to propose many criterion for detecting if an image is benign, and all of them are based on two assumptions.
-First, for natural images, the prediction probability should be high near the decision boundary, and second, natural images are supposed to be robust to random noise\cite{Szegedy}.
-However, for testing all the conditions, they need to introduce noise to input images.
+Several researchers have observed a fundamental distinction between natural images and artificially perturbed ones.
+For instance, \cite{Tao_Turning} propose multiple criteria for determining whether an image is benign, all based on two key assumptions: (1) natural images should yield high prediction confidence near the decision boundary, and (2) natural images are expected to be robust to random noise \cite{Szegedy}.
+However, evaluating these criteria requires injecting noise into the input images to test robustness under perturbation.

-Another work \cite{Ilyas_Bugs} made another assumption: classifiers are trained to solely maximize accuracy, for reaching this goal, they tend to use any available activations, even those that refer to features that could look incomprehensible to humans.
-So, they suggest that classifiers learn much non-robust features, which are not understood by humans, however they chose to put the blame on the input images, which include “non-robust” features, which can be exploited through adversarial perturbations.
-As a result they suggest to alter the input images themselves by trying to identify and remove those non-robust features.
+Another work \cite{Ilyas_Bugs} introduces a different assumption: classifiers are trained to solely maximize accuracy, for reaching this goal, they tend to use any available activations, even those that refer to features that could look incomprehensible to humans.
+Interestingly, rather than blaming on the models, they attribute the vulnerability to the input images themselves, claiming these non-robust features are intrinsic to the data and can be easily exploited through adversarial perturbations.
+Consequently, they propose modifying input images by identifying and removing such non-robust features.

-So both the previous works aim to alter input images either by adding noise, or hiding non-robust features.
-Our work rather, does not need any modification on the input image.
-With regard to the last work, our work is very similar in the way that it makes distinction between robust and non-robust features.
-It learns causal filters whose CI are positives, and these refer to robust features, where they are gradually robust, the one with higher CI is more robust than the other causal features, whereas the rest of filters, either zero or negative, refer to non-causal filters, .
-Besides, as we see in later experiments on CIFAR-10, our results agree with this work, where we find that all attacks attempt to exploit non-robust features with CI values of zero (See table ~\ref{tab:ZeroCIFAR}).
+Both of the the mentioned works aim to modify input images, either by introducing noise or by removing non-robust features.
+In contrast, our method does not require any modification to the input image.
+While our approach shares conceptual similarities with \cite{Ilyas_Bugs} in distinguishing between robust and non-robust features, it differs in execution.
+Specifically, we identify causal filters, those with positive Causal Importance (CI) values, which correspond to robust features.
+Furthermore, our method captures a gradual robustness: filters with higher CI values are considered more robust than those with lower but still positive CI values.
+Filters with zero or negative CI values are interpreted as non-causal, aligning with what \cite{Ilyas_Bugs} refer to as non-robust features.
+Our experimental results on the CIFAR-10 dataset further support this interpretation.
+As shown in Table~\ref{tab:ZeroCIFAR}, adversarial attacks tend to exploit non-robust features, those associated with CI values of zero, confirming the connection between adversarial vulnerability and non-causal activations.